Nikon D800E vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D800E does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D800E (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D800E and the A7R II have been discontinued, but can regularly be found used on eBay.
-The D800E was replaced by the Nikon D810, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Both the D800E and the A7R II have been discontinued, but can regularly be found used on ebay.
+The D800E was replaced by the Nikon D810, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the D800E and A7R II can be found, respectively, in the Nikon D800E Manual (free pdf) or the online Sony A7R II Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D800E or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.